 I was so mad I was shaking.
 I wanted to go crashing through the underbrush and nut him with a hatchet.
 I wanted to come out of the dark trees into the firelight with a campchair and got ready for a scary debate about racism and parenting.

-I decided to not do anything.
+I decided not to do anything.
 Was I right?
 I don’t know when I can stand up for something and when I’m just being a violent hero.

-We tried to escape the racism, sexism, homophobia, and transphobia of Facebook and urban living and we were hearing it in a few campgrounds over.
+We tried to escape the racism, sexism, homophobia, and transphobia of Facebook and urban living, and we were hearing it in a few campgrounds over.

 Partnership

 I have a true partner in her.
-She is the love of my life and I am glad that we have found each other.
+She is the love of my life, and I am glad that we have found each other.

 “DON’T DO IT!!!
 ABANDON ALL HOPE YE WHO ENTER THIS RELATIONSHIP!!!!
 MAYDAY!
 MAYDAY!”